Raccoon Run Winter Sports Center

 ‘Night Ski’ cross-country skiing events

 The Hancock Park District offers Night Ski events during the snow season, primarily in January and February as long as there are good snow conditions.
 During Night Ski events, skiers meet at the Riverbend Recreation Area’s Raccoon Run Winter Sports Center.
 Some areas will be lit by luminaries along the snowy trails of Riverbend.
 This event is not recommended for first time skiers or for younger children.
 Participants must be experienced skiers; no pre-registration is required.
 There is no charge if you provide your own equipment; cost is $10 to rent HPD equipment.

 a Hancock Park District Leisure Education Initiative

-Beginner Cross-Country Ski Workshops take place on Saturday mornings from 9 AM-10:30 AM.
+Beginner Cross-Country Ski Workshops take place on certain Saturday mornings from 9 AM-10:30 AM.
+Check the Program & Activities Calendar for scheduled workshops.
 Pre-registration and payments are required at the Hancock Park District office no later than the Friday before each Saturday session.
 Workshop participants meet at the Raccoon Run Winter Sports Center.
 HPD will explain and demonstrate the basic ski techniques, such as the proper ways to use ski equipment, how to glide, climb hills, how to get up when you fall down, how to turn around, and how to get into a good rhythm.
 It is suggested that all participants wear layered clothing, including hats and gloves to keep you warm and dry.
 Workshops require at least 4-6 inches of a good solid snow base or they will be cancelled.